Sergio Markarián: Coaching career

 Even though he set out with the idea for the improvement of Uruguayan football, he never coached professionally in Uruguay.
 Markarian started his career in 1974 coaching the Reserves of Club Atlético Bella Vista of Uruguay and went on to coach the first team.
 Markarian made his professional coaching debut as a coach for the football club, Olimpia Asunción of Paraguay in 1983.
 He won the Paraguayan league with Olimpia the very same year he started coaching in 1983 and then again in 1985.
 After his four-year stay at Olimpia, he made the move to the Paraguayan club, Sol de America, leading them to win the Torneo Republica and to become the Paraguayan league runner-up in 1989.
 He then made the move to another Paraguayan giant, Cerro Porteño, winning the Torneo Republica in 1990.

 Markarian coached the Paraguay U-23 National Team in 1992, winning the South American Pre-Olympic Championships and a spot to compete in the 1992 Barcelona Olympics.
 From 1993 to 1997, Markarian coached the Peruvian teams, Universitario de Deportes and Sporting Cristal winning one Peruvian league title with each of them.
 Markarian is also recognized for taking Sporting Cristal to the Copa Libertadores Final in which Sporting Cristal was the runner-up.

 In 1998, Markarian coached the Greek team, Ionikos, reaching fifth place in the Greek league and qualifying them for the UEFA Cup.

 Markarian became the coach of the Paraguay National team from 1999 through 2001 qualifying Paraguay to the 2002 World Cup in Korea and Japan.
 He was fired by the Paraguayan Football Association in 2001 prior to the World Cup because he had lost his last two qualifier matches, a 3–1 away loss against Venezuela and a 4–0 home loss against Colombia.
 He was to be replaced by the Italian coach, Cesare Maldini.

 After coaching the Paraguay National team, Markarian returned to Greece and became the head coach of Panathinaikos in 2001, reaching the quarter-finals in the UEFA Champions League.
 Markarian resigned his post as head coach in May 2002 only to return in October saying that he "needed time off to collect his thought and relax".
 The following season, Markarian led them to the quarter-finals of the UEFA Cup but lost to José Mourinho's FC Porto.
-In June 2004, he was hired by Iraklis Thessaloniki, replacing Mats Jingblad.
+In June 2004, he was hired by Iraklis, replacing Mats Jingblad.
 Having fallen out with star signing Giuseppe Signori, he was fired on 20 December that year due to indifferent results.
 Iraklis were sitting at 11th place in the Alpha Ethniki with 15 points in 12 games at the time of his dismissal.
 He was succeeded by Savvas Kofidis.

 After coaching in Greece since 2002, Markarian returned to Paraguay to coach Libertad from 2005 to 2007, winning Paraguayan League titles in 2006 and 2007.